-The carb calculator below can be used to calculate the carb protein fat ratio in calories and grams.
+The carb calculator further down the page can be used to calculate your carb, protein, and fat ratio requirements in calories and grams per meal.
 You can use a preset ratio or enter your own ratios in the appropriate spaces.

 Carbohydrates, proteins, and fats are broken down in the intestine.
 Carbohydrates into sugars, proteins into amino acids, and fats into fatty acids and glycerol.
 The human body makes use of these three macronutrients to build components it needs for growing, maintaining, and activity.